gjermundgaraba/bjaanes.github.io/_posts/2015-03-28-picks-of-the-month-march-2015.md

 It can be anything from blog posts and software tools to books and techniques.

 <!--more-->
-Welcome to this month&#8217;s &#8216;Picks of the month&#8217; &#8211; March 2015.
+Welcome to this month's &#8216;Picks of the month' - March 2015.
 Every month I deliver a few picks of my favorite things that I want to share that month.
 The picks themselves can be almost anything.
 Software tools, books (technical as well as fictional), blog posts, resources and so on.

 In this edition I have a couple of picks which I am very exited about.
 One of which I have used for several years, and on I have just started using.
 Both are excellent!